Olympia's next Poet Laureate to explore issues of equity and inclusion in our community

 - $1500 stipend per year.

-- Be an Olympia resident (city limits or Urban Growth Area)
+- Live or work within Olympia city limits or the Urban Growth Area.

 - 18 years or older